Because we learn through stories, I’m going to share my favorite buyer psychology stories with you.

-Rock Bottom, restaurant and brewery, wanted to measure customer word-of-mouth.
+Rock Bottom, a restaurant and brewery, wanted to measure customer word-of-mouth.
 The surprising finding of this study was that the heavy loyals didn’t bring in a lot of new sales.
 One explanation is that these people had already done their buzzing prior to this campaign and had already exhausted their reach.
 The light loyals brought more business, but it was nonloyals, for whom Rock Bottom was totally new, who brought in the most.
 In fact, each word-of-mouth discussion by a non-loyal yielded incremental category sales of $192.
 (Source: Anatomy of Buzz Revisited).
-The lesson here: all of your competitors (and likely you too) and obsessed with giving special service to old loyals.
-But the group that could bring the most new customers are people who’ve recently discovered your brand and fallen in love with it.
-And we have a playbook for these people.

-Williams-Sonoma, known for premium kitchen gear, once offered a fancy breadmaker for $279.
+Williams-Sonoma, known for premium kitchen gear, once offered a fancy breadmaker for $275.
 They later offered a somewhat larger model, pricing it at $429.
 Guess what happened?
 The $429 model was a flop.
-But sales of the $279 model nearly doubled.
-When just the $279 model was on display it felt expensive (people didn’t have a point of reference for it).
-Once the $429 model was added, the $279 was no longer seen as such an extravagance.
-It could be rationalized as a useful product that did nearly everything the $429 model did, at a bargain price.
+But sales of the $275 model nearly doubled.
+When just the $275 model was on display, it felt expensive (people didn’t have a point of reference for it).
+Once the $429 model was added, the $275 was no longer seen as such an extravagance.
+It could be rationalized as a useful product that did nearly everything the $429 model did at a bargain price.
 Adding another price point, even though hardly anyone chose it, increased the price consumers were willing to pay for a breadmaker.
 Welcome to the power of price anchoring.
 Is there room to apply price anchoring on your site?
 Yes, there is.

 Lesson: this strategy isn’t so much about creating 2 prices as much as it is about the idea that buyers don’t really know how much an item costs.
 They calculate that based on what else they’ve seen online and the stories we tell.

 In the casino business, a bad experience is when a first-time visitor loses more than they expect.
-Since Caesar’s knows the distribution of winning/losing for each type of game they know when the first time visitor is on the losing tail of the distribution (bad experience).
-This raises a flag in their monitoring system.
+Since Caesar’s knows the distribution of winning/losing for each type of game, they know when the first-time visitor is on the losing tail of the distribution (bad experience), which raises a flag in their monitoring system.
 It’s important to note that most casinos would do nothing for this customer.
-But at Caesar’s when this event is triggered a manager walks to the customer and asks how they are doing.
-The customer says they are having a terrible time and the manager apologizes and offers her a free dinner, a hotel room, or a limo ride (for example).
+But at Caesar’s, when this event is triggered, a manager walks to the customer and asks how they are doing.
+The customer says they are having a terrible time, and the manager apologizes and offers her a free dinner, a hotel room, or a limo ride (for example).

-To study the bottom-line impact of this strategy Caesar’s will make the offer to only 50% of first-time visitors who are losing heavily.
-This allows them to compute the difference.
-And not surprisingly, that small shift in first visit experience greatly increases customer lifetime value.
+To study the bottom-line impact of this strategy, Caesar’s made the offer to only 50% of first-time visitors who were losing heavily.
+This allowed them to compute the difference.
+And not surprisingly, that small shift in first visit experience greatly increased customer lifetime value.

 Lesson: be mindful of the hot prospect user experience.
-This is a critical stage of the purchase funnel and any emotional disturbance can cause the user to abandon.
+This is a critical stage of the purchase funnel, and any emotional disturbance can cause the user to abandon it.

-On one day she set a jam stall with 24 different kinds of jams.
+One day she set up a jam stall with 24 different kinds of jams.